firozt/signlink/readme.md

 9) Open Android Studio, click `More Actions` and run a virtual device (any works fine) The application show now be installing or installed on the emulated device.

+More content about this project can be found on my portfolio website https://www.ramizabdulla.me !